Washington High School has eight choral ensembles, including three show choirs.

 Slice of jazz

 A select ensemble of 16 voices, Slice can often be found singing with their outstanding rhythm section or with Washington’s Revolutionists jazz band on special occasions.
 Slice regularly performs at school and community events in addition to educational jazz festivals and workshops.
-Slice has a proud history of success, including extremely high finishes at the Iowa Jazz Choir Championships each year and a performance at the national convention of the American Choral Directors Association in Chicago.
+Slice has a proud history of success, including extremely high finishes at the Iowa Vocal Jazz Championships each year and a 2011 performance at the national convention of the American Choral Directors Association in Chicago.

 Celebration show choir